scottmuc/scottmuc.github.com/source/_posts/2014-11-02-siofok-tihany-italian-grand-prix-and-istanbul.markdown

 [{% img right /images/blog/career-break/istanbul-view.small.jpg 300 %}](/images/blog/career-break/istanbul-view.jpg)
 The last leg of my European travels is a stay in [Istanbul][istanbul] ([not Constantinople][video]).
 There's a big ThoughtWorks project there and was able to stay in [Srini][srini] and [Toy's][toy] apartment (picture of the view to the right).
-I wasn't sure how long I was going to be there so it was night to have the flexibility of a ThoughtWorker's accomodation.
+I wasn't sure how long I was going to be there so it was nice to have the flexibility of a ThoughtWorker's accommodation.

 [video]: http://www.youtube.com/watch?v=vsQrKZcYtqg
 [istanbul]: https://en.wikipedia.org/wiki/Istanbul

 The reason for the uncertain length is that I would be applying for my [Indian visa][indian-visa] from here.
 I won't go into too much detail, but the process was relatively painless.
-The website is horrible and doesn't work in all browsers, but once I got my application submitted, the rest of the process was straighforward.
+The website is horrible and doesn't work in all browsers, but once I got my application submitted, the rest of the process was straightforward.
 In a little over a week I got my visa.

 [toy]: https://twitter.com/noppanit